kovidgoyal/calibre/src/calibre/manual/regexp.rst

 ... wait just a minute, there's one last, really neat thing you can do with groups.
 If you have a group that you previously matched, you can use references to that group later in the expression: Groups are numbered starting with 1, and you reference them by escaping the number of the group you want to reference, thus, the fifth group would be referenced as ``\5``.
 So, if you searched for ``([^ ]+) \1`` in the string "Test Test", you'd match the whole string!

-You missed something.
 In the beginning, you said there was a way to make a regular expression case insensitive?
 ------------------------------------------------------------------------------------------------------------------

 Yes, I did, thanks for paying attention and reminding me.
 You can tell |app| how you want certain things handled by using something called flags.
 You include flags in your expression by using the special construct ``(?flags go here)`` where, obviously, you'd replace "flags go here" with the specific flags you want.
 For ignoring case, the flag is ``i``, thus you include ``(?i)`` in your expression.
 Thus, ``test(?i)`` would match "Test", "tEst", "TEst" and any case variation you could think of.